nusduck/AI_Agent_Data_Explore/README.md

 ---
 ## 🔁 Full Workflow
 1. Upload your data file via the sidebar
+2. Choose the model you want
-2. Review the automatically generated data summary
+3. Review the automatically generated data summary
-3. Optionally, adjust the analysis target
+4. Optionally, adjust the analysis target
-4. Click **Start Analysis**
+5. Click **Start Analysis**
-5. Inspect the proposed analysis plan and refine as needed
+6. Inspect the proposed analysis plan and refine as needed
-6. View reports & visualizations in the “Analysis Results” panel
+7. View reports & visualizations in the “Analysis Results” panel
-7. View the report quality in Evaluation panel
+8. View the report quality in Evaluation panel
 ---
 ## 📑 Notes & Tips
 - All reports are stored in `outputs/{uuid}/`